Udmurts

 The Udmurts (Удмуртъёс, Udmurtjos) are a Permian (Finno-Ugric) ethnic group in Eastern Europe, who speak the Udmurt language.
 They mainly live in the republic of Udmurtia in Russia.
+Udmurts make up 24.1% of the population of Udmurtia.

 Etymology

 The name Udmurt comes from *odo-mort 'meadow people', from the Permic root *od(o) 'meadow, glade, turf, greenery' and murt 'person' (cf. Komi mort, Mari mari, Mordvin mirď-), probably an early borrowing from an Iranian language (such as Scythian): *mertä or *martiya meaning 'person, man' (cf. Persian mard).
 This, in turn, is thought to have been borrowed from the Indo-Aryan term *maryá- 'man', literally 'mortal, one who is bound to die' (< PIE mer- 'to die'), compare Old Indic márya 'young warrior' and Old Indic marut 'chariot warrior', both connected specifically with horses and chariots.
-This is supported by a document dated 1557, in which the Udmurts are referred to as lugovye lyudi 'meadow people', alongside the traditional Russian name otyaki.
+This is supported by a document dated 1557, in which the Udmurts are referred to as lugovye lyudi 'meadow people', alongside the traditional Russian name votyaki.

 On the other hand, in the Russian tradition, the name 'meadow people' refers to the inhabitants of the left bank of a river in general.
 Most relevant in this regard is the recent theory proposed by V. V. Napolskikh and S. K. Belykh, who suppose that the ethnonym was borrowed from Proto-Iranian entirely: anta-marta meaning 'resident of outskirts, border zone' (cf. Antes) → Proto-Permic *odə-mort → Udmurt udmurt.

 Under the Russian Empire, Udmurts were mainly called by the exonyms Chud Otyatskaya (чудь отяцкая), Otyaks, Wotyaks or Votyaks.
 Today these names are considered offensive by Udmurts themselves and are mainly used against those who have forgotten the Udmurt language.
 The Udmurts are closely related to Komis to their north, both linguistically and culturally.